Category Archives: Women’s Health after Childbirth

 In all cases, it is important to establish that you are getting sufficient rest, and enjoying a diet which is meeting your needs from a Chinese health perspective, especially if you are breast-feeding.
 We will look at your symptoms, and compare your health now with any patterns which have been apparent in the past.
 Your health during pregnancy, and some details of your labour, are also important.
 In this way, I can tailor some dietary and lifestyle recommendations to your constitutional leanings.

 Then I will offer you an appropriate treatment plan to try to help with your symptoms.
 This may involve weekly visits for an agreed period, though do not worry if we have to work primarily around days and times when someone can look after your baby: some treatment is better than no treatment.

 If there is anything you would like to discuss around treatment for issues arising after having a baby, then you are always welcome to telephone me.

-The results of a pilot study by Italian researchers, suggest that acupuncture can support women in maintaining breastfeeding for longer.
+The results of a pilot study by Italian researchers on acupuncture and breastfeeding, suggest that it can support women in maintaining breastfeeding for longer.
 Ninety women were randomly allocated to receive either acupuncture or simple observation.
 The acupuncture group received treatment twice a week for three weeks.
 The observation group made weekly visits to the clinic for a midwife to observe breastfeeding and give routine care.